owlcms/owlcms4-prerelease/docs/LocalControlPanel.md

 In a typical local setup, the announcer's laptop is the main computer (but you can use any other computer on the network if you prefer).
 The control panel is installed on the main computer.
 It starts and stops the owlcms program.
 All the other displays and devices talk to owlcms on the main laptop over the network (WIFI or Ethernet).  ![LocalOverview](EquipmentSetup/LocalOverview.svg)

-- owlcms runs on a single computer, no matter how many platforms.
+- owlcms runs on a single computer, no matter how many platforms are in use.
 This is the main computer.
+When there are multiple platforms, the main laptop is often dedicated to owlcms instead of being used by an announcer.
 - The control panel is installed on the main computer to start/stop owlcms.
 - All the other displays connect to the main computer using the HTTP address shown on the initial browser.
 - Phones or tablets also connect using HTTP using their web browser.